SouravSarkar-tech/terraform-realtime-chatapp/README.md

-# Deploy Realtime-Chat-App on DockerHub using Terraform
+# Deploy Realtime-Chat-App on Docker using Terraform
-Real-time Chat App deploying on the EC2 instance which is created using the Terraform as an I.A.A.C tool also running shell scripts for the installations of required tools
+Real-time Chat App deploying on the EC2 instance which is created using the Terraform as an I.A.C tool also running shell scripts for the installations of required tools

 ## Installation
 After downloading or cloning run `npm install` to install all the dependencies.